PulseBeamDev/docs/concepts/security.md

 Terms we will use:

-* You/Your - Refers to developers using PulseBeam CPaaS, you login to console and get keys to write web applications.
+* YOU/YOUR - Refers to developers using PulseBeam CPaaS, you login to console and get keys to write web applications.
 This documentation is written to be used by you, someone using @pulsebeam/server and @pulsebeam/peer SDKs to create applications.
-* Application/Project the app you are creating with PulseBeam.
+* APPLICATION/PROJECT - the app you are creating with PulseBeam.
-* Peer/Customer/User/End-User, e.g. Alice and Bob the indended audience for you application
+* PEER/CUSTOMER/USER/END-USER - e.g. Alice and Bob the intended audience for your application
-* Us/PulseBeam - PulseBeam, us, the CPaaS provider
+* US/PULSEBEAM - PulseBeam, us, the CPaaS provider
+* SECRETS/PRIVATE KEYS - the private key in the asymmetric key set provided by PulseBeam to you

 # 2. Security Architecture Overview